CleverRaven/Cataclysm-DDA/doc/MAGIC.md

   }
 ```

-This enchantment adds the dexterity value to strength: a character with str 8 and dex 10 will end with str 18 and dex 10.
+This enchantment adds the dexterity value to strength: a character with str 8 and dex 10 will result with str 18 and dex 10.

 ```json